samiranrl/COVID_faq_text_to_speech/README.md

 There is an abundance of misinformation and superstition regarding coronavirus, and surprisingly few sources which give out verified facts.
 Our only source of information is a subset of: https://www.who.int/news-room/q-a-detail/q-a-coronaviruses, which we translate to Indian languages.

-Currently, we are looking for tamil and telugu translators for (2-3 hours of volunteer translation work)

 Please help us spread the word, especially to people who need this.

 # Contributors